+- 1 one-inch binder with dividers and loose leaf paper (Math)

-- 2 composition notebooks (for science)
+- 1 composition notebook (science)

-- 1 three-subject spiral notebook (for math)
+- 1 three-subject spiral notebooks (ELA)

+- 2 notebooks/journals for ELA

-- 2 two-pocket folder, plastic or durable paper (one for homework, one for social studies)
+- 3 durable two-pocket folders (one for social studies, one for theater, and one for communication/work)

-- Water bottle with a screw top lid (We have a water cooler to refill bottles, but no water fountain in our building)
+- Water bottle with a screw top lid

 - Pencil pouch with

-- 24 # 2 pencils
+- o 12 #2 pencils

 - Eraser

-- o 1 highlighter

-- 1 12-pack colored pencils
+- 12-pack colored pencils

-- scissors (youth or adult)

-- o Handheld pencil sharpener
+- Scissors

-- o hand sanitizer
+- o 2-3 glue sticks

-- Headphones earbuds or over-ear; Do not send expensive sets that might be easily damaged.
+- Not required, but headphones are recommended to have.
+These can be earbuds or over-ear; expensive sets that might be easily damaged should not be sent.

-(For technology class)

 - For Art class:

-- -#2 pencil x 2

 - o -white art eraser

 - -2 or more fine tip sharpies

 - -2 or more broad tip sharpies

 - -1 container disinfectant wipes

-- -1 roll paper towels
+- o -1 roll paper towels

 - These supplies will be combined with many other supplies and equipment provided by the school such as clay, paint, pastels, papers, markers and more!

-Core Classroom Supplies Wishlist (optional, shared supplies for the classroom)
+Community Supplies Wishlist (optional, shared supplies for the classroom)